Come (Joyfully!) When Called

 The answer?
 Make the same association to the word "Come!"
 Your dog will come the same to "come" as it does to "cookie" if it ALWAYS predicts something fabulous!
 Call many times a day: to dinner, for petting, to go for a walk, to play ball.
 The problem is that sometimes "come" means it's time to go to bed, to stop playing and go inside, to leave the park, or to come away from something she's having fun doing.
 (Go get her to do her nails!)
 Worse, sometimes people use come when they really mean, "stop that" or "get away from there" or "put that down."
 Never call and scold your dog, or punish them when you catch them.
 If you are harsh with your dog when you finally catch them, you are punishing the last thing they did - allow themselves to be caught.

 Living beings are never 100% reliable.
 Not me, not you, and certainly not our dogs.
 No matter how much training you put in, no matter how amazing your relationship is, it only takes one oops.
-The greatest Olympic athlete who trains many hours a day, still trips on curbs.
+The greatest Olympic athlete who trains many hours a day, still trips over curbs.
 The greatest race car driver still gets in fender benders.

 Unless you are in a completely safe location,